Bloodstone

-When do we ever stop looking
+When do we stop searching

-for a father or mother—especially
+for a father and mother,

-when craving for a sweet home?
+craving memories of a sweet home?

-yet never present, a chilling tragedy.
+reach yet not present a tragedy.

 I never knew my father; my mother

 right before I was born.
-She simply left
+She left

 No. No tears.
-They’re staying where
+They will keep

 A Boy’s Reflection in a Hobby Shop Window